zama-ai/concrete-ml/docs/built-in-models/neural-networks.md

 - `n_w_bits` (default 3): number of bits for weights
 - `n_a_bits` (default 3): number of bits for activations and inputs
 - `n_accum_bits`: maximum accumulator bit-width that is desired.
 By default, this is unbounded, which, for weight and activation bit-width settings, [may make the trained networks fail in compilation](#overflow-errors).
 When used, the implementation will attempt to keep accumulators under this bit-width through [pruning](../advanced-topics/pruning.md) (i.e., setting some weights to zero)
-- `power_of_two_scaling`: forces quantization scales to be powers-of-two, which, when coupled with the ReLU activation, benefits from strong FHE inference time optimization
+- `power_of_two_scaling` (default True): forces quantization scales to be powers-of-two, which, when coupled with the ReLU activation, benefits from strong FHE inference time optimization.
+See this [section](../advanced-topics/quantization.md#quantization-special-cases) in the quantization documentation for more details.

 ### Training parameters (from skorch)